Diving Indonesia: Bali – Overview of Secret Bay

 Diving Bali: When to Dive Secret Bay

-Being such a sheltered location the main variable regarding when to dive Secret Bay is the state of the tide and a rising tide will provide the best visibility.
+Being such a sheltered location the main variable regarding when to dive Secret Bay is the state of the tide and a rising tide obviously provides the best visibility.

 But the site can still be dived at low tide, it just means the depth will be less and the viz will not be the best.